01 of 13

 Traditional Bathroom With Large Round Mirror

-This traditional style bathroom by Perkison Homes features a stylish round bevelled mirror that contrasts the square angles of the vanity.
+This traditional style bathroom by Perkinson Homes features a stylish round beveled mirror that contrasts the square angles of the vanity.
 Round sconces also subtly enhance the contrast between curves and angles and highlights the interplay between black vanity and white marble countertop.
 Mirror shape, just like mirror size, can have different effects on a bathroom's decor.Continue to 5 of 13 below.

 05 of 13